RaduStoian/Codeigniter_developer_test/README.md

 /views/welcome_message.php (home page)<br/>
 /views/Add_content.php (Add Content Page)<br/>
 /views/Search.php (Search Page)<br/>
-/models/My_model.php
+/models/My_model.php<br>
+/config/config.php , database.php

 #### Notes

 I didn't make the pages beatiful or responsive as I don't think that was part of the test.
 Only cared for the functionality.
-What css there is, is to help things be more usable.
+What css there is, is to help things be more usable + default css from Codeigniter.

 I didn't use any particular naming conventions or ways to set up the controllers/views/models as I don't know how you guys do things and I'd have to learn your way anyway.